 So, our beautiful Art nouveau house belonged to Philip Morland, in the beginning of the 20th century: he was famous architect Hector Guimard's fellow-worker!
 He raised it in 1906.

 It's the best instance of Art nouveau style in the city.
 And did you notice?
-The four ground was heighten, to shield from floodings!
+The four ground was heightened, to shield from floodings!